List of Left Behind characters: Steve Plank

 Prior to the Rapture, Plank is the executive editor of Global Weekly magazine, and the boss of Cameron "Buck" Williams.
 Within two weeks of the Rapture, Plank accepts a post as press secretary for rising international political leader Nicolae Carpathia, and nominates Buck to take his place as senior editor.

 Plank falls under Carpathia's spell and serves him faithfully until he becomes surplus to Nicolae's needs.
 He disappears for several years, presumably lost in the Great Wrath of The Lamb earthquake when the Global Community Headquarters in New Babalyon collapsed.

-Plank resurfaces shortly after the midpoint of the Tribulation, using the alias Pinkerton Stephens, and a believer in Christ.
+Plank resurfaces shortly after the midpoint of the Tribulation, using the alias Pinkerton Stephens, and is a believer in Christ.
 Rayford Steele and Albie encounter him in The Mark working undercover as a GC operative in Pueblo, Colorado.
 He is badly disfigured and wears a prosthetic to hide the fact that most of his face is missing as a result of injuries caused by the Wrath of the Lamb earthquake.
 Though he is hideously disfigured, the seal of the believer is visible on his forehead.
 He says that he had already been convinced before the earthquake, and that he "was praying the prayer as the building came down."

 After revealing his true identity to Rayford and Albie, he helps them rescue Hattie Durham from the very facility where he has been working undercover.

 Plank next appears in The Remnant, when the GC brass order all personnel without Carpathia's mark of loyalty obtain it immediately.
 After agonizing in prayer, Plank surrenders himself to the GC, refusing to take the mark.
 Even while choosing to place his head on the guillotine at the loyalty mark processing center, Plank uses wit and disarming cooperation as he is positioned for execution, bantering good-naturedly with his executioners, and trading quips about the stand-in executioner owing him a favour for assisting in operating the guillotine.

+Steve Plank is named for Steve Board, one of author Jerry B. Jenkins' early bosses while a journalist.

 Razor

 Razor is a Mexican military officer in his mid-twenties at the San Diego Tribulation Force fortress.
 He is introduced in Armageddon shortly after Chloe Steele Williams disappears.
 He is very military-like, and refers to men that he speaks with as "Sirs," which he eventually quits doing after Cameron "Buck" Williams tells him enough times.

 He acquired his name from a snowmobile accident in Minnesota before the Rapture when he hit some razor wire and should have died.

 He leads a band of about four men and a woman at the safe house.
 They discovered Chloe's Uzi and ski mask near two platoons of Global Community Peacekeepers.
-By that point, they had assumed the worst and knew she had been captured.
+By that point, they assume the worst and know she has been captured.